sourcegraph/about/docs/terms-self-hosted.md

 15.10 **Entire Agreement**.
 This, including the agreements incorporated by reference, constitutes the entire agreement between you and us relating to the subject matter herein and will not be modified except in writing, signed by both parties, or by a change made by us as set forth in the Agreement.

 15.11 **Disclosures**.
-The Software is offered by Sourcegraph, Inc., located at 981 Mission St, San Francisco, CA 94103, and can be reached via email at support@sourcegraph.com or telephone at (650) 318-3480.
+The Software is offered by Sourcegraph, Inc., located at 548 Market St PMB 20739, San Francisco, CA 94104-5401, and can be reached via email at support@sourcegraph.com or telephone at (650) 318-3480.
 If you are a California resident, (a) you may have this same information emailed to you by sending a letter to the foregoing address with your email address and a request for this information; and (b) in accordance with Cal.
 Civ.
 Code § 1789.3, you may report complaints to the Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs by contacting them in writing at 1625 North Market Blvd., Suite N 112 Sacramento, CA 95834, or by telephone at (800) 952-5210 or (916) 445-1254.